wso2con2024/ballerina-tutorial/session-4/order_mgt/README.md

 - Building a data persistance service, using Ballerina persist tool
 - Expose the service as a RESTful service
-- Demonstrate the JSON and XML data processing capabilities of ballerina.
+- Demonstrate the JSON data processing capabilities of ballerina.
-- Capabilities of new `ballerina\data.*` modules.
+- Capabilities of new `ballerina\data.jsondata` module.

 ## Step 1